Chappaqua Continuing Education

 Registration Form (Printable)

-*NEW* Demystifying ChatGPT and Other Artificial Intelligence (AI) with Rob Kissner
+Demystifying ChatGPT and Other AI (Artificial Intelligence) with Rob Kissner

-*NEW* Google Drive Made Simple with Rob Kissner
+*NEW* Organizing Your Digital Life with Rob Kissner

 Online Registration